Biblical numerology: Flood

 The flood narrative was constructed in order to include the usage of commonly used numbers such as seven and forty.
 There are repeated reference to events occurring in seven days (Gen. 7:4, 10; 8:10, 12) and seven pairs of clean animals (Gen. 7:2-3).
 The floodwaters are said to have come for forty days and forty nights.

 In this narrative, it is possible that some words were deliberately used in multiples of seven in the flood pericope (Gen. 6:9-917).
 For example, God converses seven times with Noah.
-The Hebrew word for flesh appears fourteen times (7 x 2), "water" is mentioned twenty one times, and "Noah" is mentioned thirty five times.
-In any case, it is not easy to distinguish here between authorial intention and coincidence.
+The Hebrew word for "flesh" appears fourteen times (7 x 2), "water" is mentioned twenty one times, and "Noah" is mentioned thirty-five times.
+However, it is not easy to distinguish here between authorial intention and coincidence.

 Dates and reigns

 The usage of forty years as a timespan (and as a shorthand for a generation) is common across a number of biblical texts.
 For example, 1 Chronicles 5:30-36 lists twelve generations separating the Exodus from the construction of the Temple of Solomon.
 If each generation were to last forty years, that would be the equivalent of four hundred and eighty years separating the Exodus from the construction of Solomon's Temple.
 Unsurprisingly, 1 Kings 6:1 directly dates the construction of Solomon's temple four hundred and eighty years after the Exodus.
 Scholars have in turn concluded that this dating relies on the numerological representation of the length of a generation.
 Other examples are commonly found across biblical texts.
-The Israelite's wandered in the wilderness for forty years before reaching the promised land.
+The Israelites wandered in the wilderness for forty years before reaching the promised land.
 Moses' life proceeded through three stages of forty years.
 Both David and Solomon reigned over Israel for forty years.
 In similar manner, Jesus wandered in the wilderness for forty days.

 Armies

-The Books of Chronicles used large numbers for literary and creative purposes in order to convey meanings regarding relations between God and monarchs.
+The Books of Chronicles uses large numbers for literary and creative purposes in order to convey meanings regarding relations between God and monarchs.
 This text gives the number of men in the armies of seven Judean kings: Rehoboam, Abijah, Asa, Jehoshaphat, Amaziah, Uzziah, and Ahaz.